Supplements To Improve Adrenal Fatigue

 5-HTP:

-If the individual is struggling with insomnia than follow this protocol.
+If the individual is struggling with insomnia then follow this protocol.
 I typically begin with 50-100 mg at night before bed.
-From that point, if the individual is still not sleeping well, than try increasing the dosage by 50 mg every week until good sleep is attained or you reach the maximum 500 mg.
-Overtime, as the adrenals get better, you should be able to reduce the dosage.
+From that point, if the individual is still not sleeping well, then try increasing the dosage by 50 mg every week until good sleep is attained or you reach the maximum 500 mg.
+Over time, as the adrenals get better, you should be able to reduce the dosage.

 L-Theanine:

-Using 100 mg as a standard dosage is usually effective and tittering up by 50 mg each week if necessary to a maximal 500 mg can be done if necessary.
+Using 100 mg as a standard dosage is usually effective and tittering up by 50 mg each week if necessary to a maximum 500 mg can be done if necessary.

 GABA: